 Finally, a few words about the mechanics of using the website to register for trips.
-Until we establish a sufficient track record with our credit card processor, there is a limit of $500 on individual credit card transactions.
-If you wish to pay by credit card, that means that for most of our trips each family member will have to be registered separately in order to stay under the $500 limit (Snowshoe is the exception, with a $200 deposit).
-You can make as many individual credit card payments as needed, so long as they are each $500 or less.
-You can also get around this restriction by sending in a check instead, in which case you can register as many family members as you want in a single transaction.
+As of September 1, the limit on individual credit card transactions has increased from $500 to $1,500.
+In most cases, this is sufficient to cover a scheduled payment for a primary member and spouse.
+The exceptions would be sign-ups later in the season, when a larger payment would be due, or when making payments which cover several family members.
+But in these cases you can make as many individual credit card payments as needed, so long as each one is $1,500 or less.
+You can also get around this limit by sending in a check instead, in which case you can register and pay for as many family members as you want in a single transaction.

 There are two approaches to registering additional family members.
-Each adult member has his/her own username and password, so the simplest approach is just to have your spouse/partner login and register under their own account.
+Each adult member has his/her own username and password, so the simplest approach is just to have your spouse/partner login and register under his or her own account.
 If you and your spouse share a computer and web browser, you should review this "Important Web Site Tip for PSC Family Memberships

 " to ensure that your spouse will be able to login using his/her own credentials.

-The other approach is for the primary member in a family membership to register additional family members as "guests".
-(This is the only way to register children.)
-This process is more convoluted than I'd like, but unless and until I can persuade our software vendor to simplify the interface, this is what you have to do (it's not quite as bad as it sounds):
+The other approach is for the primary member in a family membership to register additional family members as "guests"—and this is the only way to register children.
+The process is more convoluted than I'd like, and our software vendor is considering some simplifications, but for now this is what you have to do (it's not quite as bad as it sounds):

 - Primary member logs in and navigates to the desired trip registration page.